Midoriii/Freelio/README.md

   * Identification of the issuer
   * Date issued
   * Due date
+  * Specification of work done, including hourly rate and number of hours
+  * Total amount

-  * Specification of work done, including hourly rate and number of hours ○Total amount Application should have a standard user-friendly GUI that will show basic information about all issued invoices in the last year and the total income for the particular year.
+Application should have a standard user-friendly GUI that will show basic information about all issued invoices in the last year and the total income for the particular year.